endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

 ## Okay, so what does this mean?

-Intentionally aiming at herd immunity is not the answer.
+Intentionally <mark>aiming at herd immunity is not the answer</mark>.
 If we allow the virus to spread uncontrolled, or if we go so far as to encourage the spread, then the outbreak will rocket past the herd immunity threshold, and people will continue to be infected.
 And we will have more deaths for months after we reach